CottonKiwii/42_CommonCore/README.md

 Good luck on your projects! 💖

 ## Current Projects
-### 💚 CPP Module 00 💚
+### 💜 CPP Module 02 💜
-This first module of C++ is designed to help you understand the specificities of the language when compared to C. \
+This module is designed to help you understand ad-hoc polymorphism, function overloading, and orthodox canonical classes in C++.
-Time to dive into Object-Oriented Programming!
-### 💙 NetPractice 💙
+### 🩷 NetPractice 🩷
 NetPractice is a general practical exercise to let you discover networking.
 ## Finished Projects
 ### 0️⃣ Milestone 0